-The Carter Burden Gallery, formerly gallery 307, is pleased to announce three new solo exhibitions opening and running from March 20-April 10, 2014.
+The Carter Burden Gallery, formerly gallery 307, is pleased to announce two new exhibitions opening and running from April 24-May 15, 2014:

 Exhibition hours: Tuesday-Friday 11am-5pm, Saturday 11am-6pm